 The dunes rest on the most northern part of New Zealand’s famous 90-mile beach.
-A little further north is Cape Reinga, with its iconic lighthouse and historical significance.
+A little further north is Cape Reinga, which has an iconic lighthouse and historical significance.

 The true name of the sport is sandboarding, and while in some countries it might resemble snowboarding more, here it’s like a mix of sledding and boogie boarding.
 That’s probably because you’re lying on a bodyboard instead of strapped in at the ankles while flying downhill.
 Whatever you want to call it, at the end of the day it’s a cracking good time.